-This tab will have the eligibility page with school psychologist signature uploaded here by Record Specialist.
-After the meeting with parents, the meeting signature page will be uploaded here by Record Specialist with the naming convention detailed in the Naming Convention section of this manual.
+This tab will have the eligibility page with school psychologist signature uploaded here by case manager.
+After the meeting with parents, the meeting signature page will be uploaded here by case manager.
+Explanations of disagreements can be uploaded here as well.

-> Written Notice- complete all boxes
+Written Notice- complete all boxes